azadealmasi/retail-growth-opportunities-and-revenue-drivers-metabase/README.md

-# Retail growth opportunities and revenue drivers metabase
+# Retail growth opportunities and revenue drivers analysis using metabase
 End-to-end retail analytics project using SQL and Metabase to analyse customer behaviour, revenue drivers, and identify actionable growth opportunities.
 Retail Performance & Growth Opportunities

-# Overview
+## Overview
 This project presents an end-to-end retail analytics solution designed to evaluate business performance and identify actionable growth opportunities.
 Using SQL and Metabase, the analysis moves beyond descriptive reporting to a structured growth driver framework, enabling data-driven strategic decision-making.

 ## The work is divided into two parts: